Overload Circuitry Protects Batteries and Power Supplies

 Figure 1.
 This logic-controlled switch circuit provides short-circuit protection at RLOAD.

-at the op amp's inverting input and a 100ms pulse at the noninverting input.
+The appearance of VBATT at the PR terminal produces 0.75 × VBATT at the op amp's inverting input and a 100ms pulse at the noninverting input.
 The pulse kicks Q1 into conduction, and Q1 stays on as long as the source voltage remains more positive than the op amp's inverting input.
 Feedback through R1 provides short-circuit protection.
 If high load current pulls the source voltage below the reference level at the inverting input, the gate drive goes low and turns off Q1.
 The collapsing load voltage then latches off the switch.
-To reset, pull the on/off input to ground for at least 100ms and then back to VBATT
+To reset, pull the on/off input to ground for at least 100ms and then back to VBATT.

-, one pMOSFET, Q1, provides passive protection against battery reversal, and a second MOSFET, Q3, disconnects the load from the battery in the event of excessive forward current flow.
+In the circuit in Figure 2, one pMOSFET, Q1, provides passive protection against battery reversal, and a second MOSFET, Q3, disconnects the load from the battery in the event of excessive forward current flow.
 You should orient the MOSFETs' body diodes to prevent current flow when either device is off, regardless of the battery polarity.

 Figure 2.
 This circuit blocks the effect of a reversed-polarity battery or short-circuited load.
 R8 sets the current-limit threshold.